kubedb/docs/docs/guides/percona-xtradb/initialization/using-script.md

 px-init-script-gvr   ClusterIP   None            <none>        3306/TCP   6m47s
 ```

-KubeDB operator sets the `.status.phase` to `Running` once the database is successfully created.
+KubeDB operator sets the `.status.phase` to `Ready` once the database is successfully created.
 Run the following command to see the modified PerconaXtraDB object:

 ```bash
 $ kubectl get px -n demo px-init-script -o yaml